boltops-tools/lono/docs/_docs/tutorials/ec2/edit-native.md

 In the last section, we added conditional logical to create or not create an EIP using lono and generate different templates from the same source template.
 In this section, we'll use native CloudFormation constructs within one template.
 Hopefully, this gives you a helpful comparison between the 2 approaches.

 Using native CloudFormation logical constructs is a little bit different but is just another valid approach.
-Sometimes it is preferable over compiling different templates; it just depends.
+Sometimes it is preferable to compiling different templates; it just depends.
 Here are the changes required to make the desired adjustments: [compare/eip-native](https://github.com/tongueroo/lono-tutorial-ec2/compare/eip-native).

 The critical added element that drives the conditional logic is a parameter and 2 conditions.
-The parameter is called `CreateEIP` and the conditions are called `HasEIP` and `NoEIP`.
+The parameter is called `CreateEIP`, and the conditions are called `HasEIP` and `NoEIP`.
 Here's the relevant snippet of code:

 ```yaml